AntimaDwivedi/311-app-GSOC-2024/README.md

 <br>
 <br>

-### To test this model , copied description of one pothole reporting from the 311-app ,and passed as the request body of RESTAPIs and below are the response in different languages.
+### To test this model, copied the description of one pothole reporting from the 311 app, and passed it as the request body of RESTAPIs, below are the responses in different languages.

 ### Request body ###